stefankusch/genome_Myriosclerotinia_2020/work-arounds.md

 1. Printing specific fasta sequences from a fasta file
 2. Splitting a genome file into chromsome files
+3. Sorting fasta file entries by header name
-3. fastq or fq to fasta
+4. fastq or fq to fasta

 #### Printing specific fasta sequences from a fasta file